lottege/NO2_sensor/casing/process.md

 ## Backpanel

 I drilled some holes in the back panel to be able to attach the components.
+The hole I drilled for the DC motor was too big but it needed to have a firm grip to make the housing rotate.
+To make this firm grip, I used a small piece of rubber found in the fablab.

 ![measurements](https://user-images.githubusercontent.com/31654421/40968509-02c5c438-68b6-11e8-9ec4-5352b50f88a2.jpg)